hotaru555/seminar-slides/slide.md

 ---

-### Software-Only Schemes: PRES
+## Software-Only Schemes: PRES

 ![](17.png)

 ---

-### Software-Only Schemes: Respec
+## Software-Only Schemes: DoublePlay

-To avoid trials that replay the whole execution of a program again and again, Respec [Lee et al. 2010] splits the entire execution of a program into many slices.
+Veeraraghavan et al. [2011] proposed DoublePlay to convert traditional thread parallelism (executing each thread on different cores) into epoch parallelism (executing all threads of an epoch on one core) for efficient deterministic replay.

+(mentioned before)

 ---

-### Deterministic Parallelism Schemes.
+## Deterministic Parallelism Schemes.

 The deterministic parallelism introduced in this part does not record any order of shared-memory operations (including synchronizations and data races), but instead forces shared-memory operations to **obey some predefined orders**.